graphicsforge/threeSceneEditor/README.md

-Converts certain 3D model formats into three.js format
+uses three.js to draw models

-Created testing purposes
+Created for testing purposes